patrickbwarren/qgis3-survex-import/README.md

 100km x 100km SD grid square, and that the output should use the [EPSG:7405](https://spatialreference.org/ref/epsg/7405/) CRS which is the all-numeric
-British National Grid + ODN (Ordnance Datum Newlyn) for altitude.
+British National Grid + ODN (Ordnance Datum Newlyn) for height.

 The output CS gets written as metadata into the `.3d` file.
 For example by using `dump3d` to inspect `DowProv.3d` one finds the line